victorts1991/victorts1991/README.md

 ## Hello there, I'm Victor.

-Studying Specialization in Software Architecture at FIAP.
+Specialist in Software Architecture at FIAP.
 Bachelor in Information Systems from the University of Mogi das Cruzes.
 Development experience for over 13 years.

 - Cloud Management (GCP and AWS);
 - Container Orchestration with Docker and Kubernetes;